Pop quiz hot shot –

 There were a lot of other fascinating statistics in there too, like individuals were employed on average 78% of the weeks from 18 – 50.
 The news release does a great job summarizing the findings.

-Personally, I've had many jobs (italicized jobs were ones I had before I turned 25, and this may be omitting a few!):
+Personally, I’ve had many jobs (the ones in blue were jobs I had before I turned 25):

 - Expediter & order taker at a Chinese food takeout restaurant